 The purpose of screening is early diagnosis and treatment.
-Screening tests are administered to people without current symptoms, but who may be at risk for certain diseases or conditions.
+Screening tests are given to people without symptoms, but who may be at high risk for certain diseases or conditions.

 Screening tests to help detect cervical cancer include:

 - Pap test—A sample of cells in and around the cervix are taken and tested.
 The samples are checked for abnormal growth or cancer.